Phone

 – Build confidence in handling exam pressure

-While every mock week is treated seriously, the final round, in Half Term 4, is especially important.
-These exams are held in Ashbourne’s official exam hall, replicating the exact conditions of the final summer assessments.
+While every mock week is treated seriously, the final round, in Half Term 4 (in March), is held in Ashbourne’s official exam hall, replicating the exact conditions of the final summer assessments.
 This experience helps students feel more familiar and comfortable with the environment they’ll encounter when it matters most.

-For many, this final mock is a turning point.
-It gives students a real sense of what to expect, from sitting among peers to managing time under pressure.
-It also gives parents and staff a clearer picture of final exam readiness.
+This experience can give students a real sense of what to expect, from sitting among peers to managing time under pressure.
+It can also give parents and staff a clearer picture of final exam readiness.

 What Happens After Each Mock Week?

-Once exams are marked, teachers provide in-depth feedback that goes beyond the grade.
+Once exams are marked, teachers provide in-depth written progress reports that go beyond just the grades.
 Students are supported in understanding what they did well and where they need to improve.
 This feedback is often followed up in lessons and one-to-one sessions, ensuring that no student is left unsure of how to progress.

 A Proven System for Academic Success